Jo Baring is Director & Curator of the Ingram Collection.

 Hambling studied at the East Anglian School of Painting and Drawing from 1960 under Cedric Morris, then at Ipswich School of Art (1962–4), Camberwell (1964-7), and finally the Slade School of Art, graduating in 1969.
 In 1995, she was awarded the Jerwood Painting Prize along with Patrick Caulfield.
 In the same year she was awarded an Officer of the Order of the British Empire for her services to painting, and was later appointed Commander of the Order of the British Empire in the 2010 New Year Honours.

-John Martin is Director of the John Martin Gallery.
+Simon Martin is the Director of Pallant House Gallery.

 William Packer is a contemporary artist, and member of the New English Art Club.